 People love to be part of a group.
 Especially in the case of an elite group.
-If you can convey this sense of community through branding, merchandising, exclusive content, private channels or groups, people will feel part of a bigger entity and will try to come back to your service to maintain their status.
+If you can convey this sense of community through branding, merchandising, exclusive content, or private channels or groups, people will feel part of a bigger entity and will try to come back to your service to maintain their status.

-You can for example bring together product owners who face the same challenges and offer some sort of community support that adds value and helps them move closer to their goals.
+You can, for example, bring together product owners who face the same challenges and offer some sort of community support that adds value and helps them move closer to their goals.

 Early engagement also has a tremendous impact on activation and retention.
-That’s why the most important part of the relationship starts with a data-driven, customized and interactive user onboarding.
+That’s why the most important part of the relationship starts with a data-driven, customized, and interactive user onboarding.

 Ask as many questions as you can when onboarding new users because this will allow you to create the perfect customer experience tailored to their expectations .